joshuajtward/cypress-tools/README.md

 ## various assertions

 ### `test_attr`
-This command uses `get_element` to assert the attirbutes of an element
+This command uses `get_element` to assert the attributes of an element

 Usage:
 `cy.test_attr('some-data-testid', {